Hermetia illucens: Lifecycle

 An adult female lays approximately 200 to 600 eggs at a time.
 These eggs are typically deposited in crevices or on surfaces above or adjacent to decaying matter such as manure or compost, and hatch in about 4 days.
 Freshly emerged larvae are 0.04 in long, being able to reach a length of 1 in and weight of 0.10 to 0.22 g by the end of larval stage.
 The larvae are able to feed on a wide variety of organic matter, adapting to diets with different nutrient content.
+Studies using artificial diets indicate that larval survival and bioconversion efficiency depend strongly on substrate hydration levels and macronutrient balance.
 The larval stage lasts from 18 to 36 days, depending on the food substrate provided to the larvae, of which the post-feeding (prepupal) stage lasts around 7 days.
 The larval stage can be prolonged by months due to low temperature or lack of food.
 The pupal stage lasts from 1 to 2 weeks.
 Adults can live typically 47 to 73 days when provided with water and food, such as sugar in captivity or nectar in the wild, or survive for about 8 to 10 days on fat reserves gathered during larval stage when water is provided.